Trump Plaza (Jersey City)

-Trump Plaza also known as Trump Plaza Residences, is the first of two apartment complex buildings to be built in Jersey City, New Jersey.
+88 Morgan Street, formerly known as Trump Plaza, is the first of two apartment complex buildings to be built in Jersey City, New Jersey.
 Trump Plaza Residences is 532 ft and has 55 floors, and is the 7th tallest residential building in New Jersey.
 In 2020, the Trump name was removed from the properties and has been renamed the 88 Morgan Street Condominiums.

 The property was initially approved in 1999 for a twin-tower project to be known as HarborSpire, which never materialized.
 In 2005, Donald Trump and Dean Geibel partnered to develop Trump Plaza on the property.
 The project was to consist of two towers, the first of which opened in 2008.
 The second tower, known as Trump Bay Street, was opened in 2016.

 History

 Initial plans

 Since the mid-1980s, the property – located at the intersection of Washington Street and Bay Street, near the Hudson River – had been intended for office development.
 In 1999, plans were approved for HarborSpire, a twin-tower apartment and retail project to be built on the property, which was being used as a parking lot.
 The project was to be developed by Vector Urban Renewal, a partnership of David B. Barry's The Applied Development Company (based in Hoboken, New Jersey) and Liberty Center Associates, a group of investors from New Jersey and Florida who owned the land.

 The project was designed by Peter DeWitt of Manhattan, and would consist of a 55-story tower with 445 apartment units and a 50-story tower with 417 units.
 The towers would be made of brick, and would feature an Art Deco theme.
 The project would be the tallest residential building in New Jersey.
 In February 2001, the project received a 20-year tax abatement.

 The project was to be managed by Applied.
 Construction of the taller tower, expected to cost $80 million, was to begin in November 2001.
 The complex was to cost a total of $140 million, and would be built over the following four years, with construction on the second tower beginning once the first one was mostly complete.

 HarborSpire did not materialize, although plans for the project were revived in 2004, as a joint development between Applied and New Jersey developer Joseph Panepinto, who shortly thereafter sold their rights to the project to Metro Homes, co-founded by Dean Geibel.